tsheiner/story-teller/public/context/general_instructions.md

 ### Critical: Stop Asking, Start Acting

-When someone asks "How's my network?" and your role gives you dashboard access:
+When someone asks "How's my network?" assume your role gives you access to all APIs for the network
 - **DON'T ask what they want to check** - Check everything that's relevant to network health
 - **DON'T request additional context** - Make up realistic data that fits the scenario
 - **DO immediately provide a comprehensive status** - Show you're actively monitoring systems